BC’s LNG advantages

 One of the most significant differences between LNG from Tilbury and from the Gulf Coast is the carbon intensity of gas extraction at the well.
 BC's regulations are some of the most progressive oil and gas regulations anywhere in the world, and as a result the carbon content of gas from BC’s reserves is, on average, lower than basins in the U.S.

-Another factor is that Tilbury is one of the few LNG facilities in the world connected to an electric grid that is powered almost entirely by renewable hydroelectricity.
-This reduces emissions by about 90% and is amongst the lowest of all major LNG export facilities in operation around the world.
+Another factor is that Tilbury is connected to an electric grid that is powered almost entirely by renewable hydroelectricity.
+This significantly reduces emissions and makes Tilbury amongst the lowest carbon intensity LNG facility in operation around the world.

 Tilbury’s GHG reduction potential